christian-schlichtherle/neuron-di/README.md

 + Any other synapse methods will be bound to dependency provider methods or fields in the server object, which is our `Main` instance.

+### About Application Performance

+Neuron DI uses reflection to analyze neuron and dependency provider classes or interfaces at runtime.
+It saves its findings in class-loader sensitive caches to speed up subsequent calls.
+For proxy class generation, it uses ASM.
+The actual dispatching of synapse methods to dependency provider methods or fields is done using method handles.
+Tests have shown that the per-call overhead of synapse methods in comparison to hand-written implementations is below the level of noise induced by the garbage collection - YMMV.

+### About Illegal Reflective Access

+Illegal reflective access is avoided wherever possible:

++ No illegal reflective access whatsoever is required for dynamic loading of proxy classes.
++ If a dependency provider method in a non-public subclass or interface overrides or implements a method in a public superclass or interface, then the public superclass or interface is used.

 ## Documentation

 For documentation, please consult the following resources: